Kees van den Bergh

 Kees van den Bergh studied in the early nineties Music Composition and Music Theory at the Brabants Conservatorium in Tilburg.
 In 1999 he received his diploma U.M.
 Composition with honours and in 2000 he completed his six-year study Music Theory, also with honours.

-His oeuvre consists of compositions for solo voice, pieces for instrument solo, choral music, chamber music for various ensembles and several symphonic works.
+His oeuvre consists of compositions for solo voice, pieces for instrument solo, songs, choral music, chamber music for various ensembles, electronic music and several symphonic works.

 The current compositions of Kees van den Bergh have a high degree of consonance and are influenced by Ancient chant, Renaissance counterpoint, Classical music, Minimal music and Pop music.